boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 For a simple brute force loop thats astonishingly fast.
 Its also using a single core to do it.
 I then tried it with 12 goroutines all running together and runtime as you would expect dropped to about 20 ms. However this is still a brute force algorithm, and as such we are still marching though all of the memory of the index.
 Can we reduce it?

 The technique used by bitfunnel to avoid looking at all memory is cool.
-Using higher ranked rows, and the rotation of the bit vectors to reduce memory access is super neat.
+Using higher ranked rows.

 But it also looks hard to implement.
 Reading the bitfunnel blog suggests the same, and the people writing that all have PhD's.
 So this technique is probably out of reach for most, and especially for a single person working on things in their spare time, and more so if that person is me.

+However the rotation of the bit vectors to reduce memory access is super neat.
+Something that seems fairly easy to implement too.
+Lets look at that later.

 So lets have a think.
 Can exploit the code we are searching?
 For example, we know that its unlikely for a Go file to have any matching code for `System.out.println` from Java, and Java is unlikely to have many matches for `fmt.println`.